matthewogtong/understanding-typescript-2021/session-2/README.md

     * [1, 2, 3]
     * Any JavaScript array, type can be flexible or strict(regarding the element types)

+* Tuple
+    * [1, 2]
+    * Added by TypeScript: Fixed-length array
+    * Pushing is an exception
+    * Situational when you use over an object, if you want to be even clearer

 ## Key Points

 * JavaScript uses "dynamic types" (resolved at runtime), TypeScript uses "static types" (set during development).